-Ospreys fly down from the River Spey on morning and evening fishing trips.
+Ospreys fly down from the River Spey on morning and evening fishing trips along the coast.
 Most visitors don’t notice as they are ogling the seals instead.

 Findochty comes next, on this eastward review.
 Pronounce it ‘finn-ECH-tae’ or the local folk (of which thankfully there are still a few) will laugh and throw stones at you.
 Only kidding.
 Good colours here, down by the waterfront.

-Or you can have some high level views by using the old railway trackbed that leads over the Cullen viaducts.
+Or you can have some high level views by taking the old railway trackbed that leads over the Cullen viaducts.

-Oh, and the ice-cream shop, plus a selection of antique shops, a hardware store (always a good sign!), cafes, and everything you’d want for a leisurely stroll around.
+Oh, and above the viaducts are the ice-cream shop, plus a selection of antique or trash n treasure shops, also a hardware store (always a good sign!), cafes, and everything you’d want for a leisurely stroll around.